-Mash designer Claire Markwick-Smith says that the design process was inspired by the Ayubis’ stories of Afghanistan, and aimed to stay connected with the original dining area, which has also taken a fresh lick of paint and design.
+Completed in collaboration with Studio-Gram, Mash designer Claire Markwick-Smith says that the design process was inspired by the Ayubis’ stories of Afghanistan, aiming to stay connected with the original dining area, which has also taken a fresh lick of paint and design.

 “This was about keeping that warmth and familiarity,” Markwick-Smith says.
 “We’ve taken it a step further with shapes, textures and finishes, and a new colour palette.
 The old design was more like you were being welcomed into a family gathering in an old house, casual and rustic… The update to Henley Beach Road is individual like the others but moving forward, it takes hints of the rustic old flavour but contemporary and cleaner.”

 As for the functioning of the restaurant itself, a new store room, basement, cool room and potential kitchen expansion will service more diners, and changes to the menu will come bit-by-bit.

 “We’d like to introduce people to different things,” Durkhanai says.
 “We’ve had this menu and it’s changed incrementally, but we’ve pretty much had it for nine or 10 years, and there’s things on there we’ll never change or take away, but there are other things we want to introduce.
 I think we’re in a nice position to push Afghan food further and just keep upping the ante for ourselves personally and for others to experience different things.”